-While it costs 5 mana, that's not too much for a Blue/Red counter-burn deck to manage.
-Plus, it can tap for red mana as soon as you play it, so it essentially only costs 4.
+While it costs 5 mana, that's not too much for the Blue/Red counter-burn decks that wanted to play it in Standard to manage.
+Plus, it can tap for red mana as soon as you play it.
+So, Pyromancer's Goggles essentially only costs 4.